alexandermikuta/git-workshop/slides/slides.md

 # .gitignore

-- .gitinore-File specifies files that Git should ignore
+- .gitignore-File specifies files that Git should ignore

 - files already track are not affected!